samarthhande/portfolio/navigation/about.md

 Here are some places I have lived.

 <comment>
-Flags are made using Wikipedia images
+Flags are from Wikipedia images
 </comment>

 <style>